 Camping on Mallorca is not necessarily ideal for either tent camping or taking a motorhome holiday.
 There are no campsites on Mallorca like those found in the rest of Europe, and the official “zonas de acampada” are relatively basic locations where camping is permitted but no extras whatsoever provided.
 Wild camping and camping on the beach is strictly prohibited, and there are no official campsites near the sea, although in some municipalities, it may be tolerated.

 Still, it is worth considering to camp on Mallorca.
 Nothing beats an experience of adventure in untouched nature.
-To ensure that you are properly prepared and don’t find yourself in illegal actions, this article is full of first-hand knowledge, as well as details of some of the best pitch sites for motorhomes.
+To ensure that you are properly prepared and don’t find yourself in illegal actions, this article is full of first-hand knowledge, as well as details of some of the best camping sites for motorhomes.

 - Camping on Mallorca